Non-Research Projects (On–Site)

 Plan to integrate student into group activity

 Prior to beginning the REHS program, the selected student team members will be provided with recommended programming exercises to help build the skills they will need to learn in order to successfully complete this project.
 Dr. Thomas and other mentors will be available via email to provide guidance to the students on how to approach these exercises.
 During the first week of the REHS program, the student team will then work closely with Dr. Thomas and other mentors to build a research plan that clearly defines the milestones of the project in order to meet its goals.
-In addition, the students will have the opportunity to interact with other REHS students and undergraduate or graduate interns that will be working on similar projects.
+In addition, the students will have the opportunity to interact with other REHS students and undergraduate or graduate interns that will be working on similar projects

 Student Prerequisites

 Applicants must have a demonstrated interest in computer science and mathematics.
-In addition, some previous experience in: Jupyter Notebooks; some exposure to Artificial Intelligence (AI) methods; programming in Python (preferred); exposure to the Linux/Unix operating system.
+In addition, previous experience in: Jupyter Notebooks; some exposure to Artificial Intelligence (AI) methods; programming in Python (preferred); exposure to the Linux/Unix operating system.

 IMPORTANT APPLICANT CRITERIA – Please DO NOT apply if you: